Muthukumar-13/Spam-Mail-Detection/README.md

 # Spam-Mail-Detection

-Created Spam Mail Detection model using logistic regression by seeing youtube videos.
+Created a simple Spam Mail Detection model by seeing youtube videos.
+TfidfVectorizer was used for transforming and using logistic regression the model was built.